Adobe Experience Platform Glossary

 Mapping: In Real-time Customer Data Platform, data mapping is the process of mapping source data fields to destination related target fields.

-Marketing Action: A marketing action, in the context of the data governance framework, is an action that an Experience Platform data consumer takes, for which there is a need to check for violations of data usage policies.
+Marketing Action: A marketing action, also known as marketing use cases, in the context of the data governance framework, is an action that an Experience Platform data consumer takes, for which there is a need to check for violations of data usage policies.

 Merge Method: A merge method is a merge policy option that enables prioritization of merging of data fragments.
 The merge method options are merge by dataset precedence or by dataset timestamp.